webnovel

 The last line of 'Moby - Dick' is 'Then all collapsed, and the great shroud of the sea rolled on as it rolled five thousand years ago.'
 This line gives a sense of the vastness and timelessness of the sea.
 It also implies that the story of Ahab's obsessive hunt for the white whale is just a small part in the grandeur and continuity of nature, and that in the end, nature endures while human obsessions pass away.

-Analysis of the First Lines of Famous Novels
+Analysis of Famous First Lines in Novels

 2 answers